 Life in Prague

-Prague is the capital and largest city in the Czech Republic (Czechia).
+Prague is the capital and largest city in the Czech Republic.
 Built over many centuries on a series of hills, it enjoys spectacular views, a fascinating historical heritage, and a unique culture to experience!
 Prague is centrally located in Europe, allowing students to easily travel to many European destinations!

 The city of Prague is structured in districts.
-This will be important and useful for you to know as you arrange your housing, so that you can select housing in the district/area that best suits your needs and fits your style.
+This will be important and useful for you to know.

 Welcome to the center of the city!
 Both historically and commercially this is Prague’s heart, and is the place to go if you don’t know the city well.
 You’ll find the old town square, Wenceslas Square, the Charles’ Bridge, Prague Castle, and all the shops you could want.
 Of course, be prepared to spend more than in other districts as this is where the hive of tourists congregate.

 Vinohrady is Prague’s high-end quarter, full of great restaurants and cafés, wine bars, organic food shops, American expats and beautiful parks.
-Rent-wise it can only to be outdone by the even pricier Bubeneč, near Letna.
-However, even though Vinohrady has many well-known residents, it’s not as expensive as we let on, and is a great place to spend a lazy Sunday.
+However, even though Vinohrady has many well-known residents, it’s not as expensive and is a great place to spend a lazy Sunday.

-Žižkov has a colourful and turbulent history.
+Žižkov has a colorful and turbulent history.
 It is now considered Prague’s ‘hip’ quarter; Prague’s answer to Shoreditch in London, or Brooklyn in New York, although it’s really nothing like either.
-Here you can find the alternative Prague lifestyle; underground clubs and bars, art galleries, tea shops, vintage bike shops and a host of curious characters.
+Here you can find the alternative Prague lifestyle; art galleries, tea shops, vintage bike shops and a host of curious characters.